-Since 2009 we have raised over £20m for the clients with which we work and regularly raise over £500k charitable income per month.
-In the 2012-13 financial year 2012-13 we raised £7.975 million for clients and already in 2013-2014 (since April 2013) we have raised £1,298,682 for clients.
+Since 2009 we have raised over £38 million for the clients with which we work and regularly raise over £500k charitable income per month.
+In the 2012-13 financial year we raised £7.975 million for clients and in 2013-2014 (since April 2014) we have raised over £14 million for clients.

 Cause4 was a finalist in the Natwest Startup Awards 2011 in the category of best socially driven business and is a top 10 winner in the Ernst and Young Future 100 awards 2011 for demonstrating innovation in social enterprise.
 Cause4 was also a winner in the 2012 Startups 100 list for most innovative small businesses across the UK.

-Cause4 is a recipient of an investment bursary from the Goldman Sach’s 10,000 small businesses programme and is a finalist in the Orange National Business Awards for Start Up Business of the Year 2012 and for The Pitch competition 2012.
+Cause4 is a recipient of an investment bursary from the Goldman Sach’s 10,000 small businesses programme for study at UCL and Said Business School at the University of Oxford.
+The company was a finalist in the Orange National Business Awards for Start Up Business of the Year 2012.
 In November 2012 Cause4 won a prestigious silver international Stevie Award for Most Innovative Company of the Year (small business).

 In 2013 Michelle and Cause4 were invited by Lord Young of Graffham and Sir Terry Leary to join the Accelerate 250 for businesses showing rapid growth and great potential and the company won a Fast Growth award for social enterprise leadership from Unltd to develop the company’s graduate Entrepreneurship programme.
 Cause4 was also named in the Silicon Valley 100 Club as one of 100 UK businesses with high investment potential.